 It rolls on large never flat tires with 8 ball bearings that together with all-wheel suspension will provide your little one with a smooth ride.
 This is a great stroller for outdoor adventures.
 I think it’s a serious competition for the beloved City Mini GT.
 The Book Cross comes in three colors and is retail for around $499.

 18. Peg Perego Pliko Mini Twin – $399

-That being said, I am not sure how the Mini Twin handles the terrain since I was only testing it on the flat surface without any passengers.
+That being said, I am not sure how the Mini Twin handles the terrain since I was only testing it on a flat surface without any passengers.
 The quality of the Pliko Mini is also not very high in my opinion, but I hope it has been improved in the Pliko Twin.

 It has a very compact one-hand fold and a carry handle on the side for easy transportation.
-It also features automatic lock and a standing fold.
+It also features an automatic lock and a standing fold.
 While the wheels are not very big only 5.5″, there are ball bearings in the front wheels and all-wheel suspension.